 Diploma of Science (192JA.2)

-Please note these are the 2026 details for this course
+Please note these are the 2027 details for this course

 Domestic students

-Selection rank

-50

 Note:

 The selection rank is the minimum ATAR plus adjustment factors required for admission to the program in the previous year.
 This is an indicative guide only as ranks change each year depending on demand.

-Delivery mode On campus UC College, Bruce, ACT Location Duration 1.0 years Faculty of Science and Technology Faculty Discipline Academic Program Area - Science UAC code 360030 English language An overall IELTS Academic score (or equivalent) of 5.5, with no band score below 5.5.
-Students who have requirements undertaken all of their education in an English speaking country (as defined on UC website) are deemed to

-have met our English language proficiency requirements.

 View IELTS equivalences

-view iEE13 equivalences

 International students

 Academic entry requirements

-To study at UC, you'll need to meet our academic entry requirements and any admission requirements

-specific to your course.
+To study at UC, you'll need to meet our academic entry requirements and any admission requirements specific to your course.
 Please read your course admission requirements below.
 To find out whether you meet UC's academic entry requirements, visit our academic entry requirements page.

 View UC's academic entry requirements

-Delivery mode On campus

-Location UC College, Bruce, ACT

-Duration 1.0 years

-Faculty Faculty of Science and Technology

-Discipline Academic Program Area - Science

-CRICOS code 074935G

-English language requirements An overall IELTS Academic score (or equivalent) of 5.5, with no band score below 5.5.
-Students who have undertaken all of their education in an English speaking country (as defined on UC website) are deemed to have met our English language proficiency requirements.
-View IELTS equivalences

 About this course

 The perfect introduction to a career in science

 Our Diploma of Science is an inspiring introduction to all areas of science.
 You will develop knowledge and skills that equip you with confidence in the laboratory and prepare you for further science study.

 Study a Diploma of Science at UC and you will:

-- gain a broad understanding of all areas of science

-- learn the practical skills and knowledge needed for laboratory careers

-- develop independent study skills

-- build your communication skills, and

-- cover biology, chemistry, physical science, mathematics and English communication.
+- gain a broad understanding of all areas of science - learn the practical skills and knowledge needed for laboratory careers - develop independent study skills - build your communication skills, and - cover biology, chemistry, physical science, mathematics and English communication.

 Study opportunities

 When you finish you will get 18 credit points to enter the following science related degrees:

 - Bachelor of Science

 - Bachelor of Science (Environmental Science)

 - Bachelor of Science (Biomedical Science)

 Note: you will automatically receive 18 credit points, which minimises the amount of study you will have to complete in your undergraduate course.
 However, this amount of credit impacts your ability to undertake a Breadth Major, should this be something you are interested in pursuing.
 There is no right or wrong way to use your UCC Diploma credit, but you should seek course advice during Professional Orientation (11718) to ensure your priorities for your study are met.

 For students intending to enter:

 • Bachelor of Medical Science

 when you finish, you will get 9 credit points.

 Note: UC College courses fees may differ - please visit our Course Fees page for more information.

 Professional accreditation

 None.

 Admission requirements

-$\label{local_problem} \mbox{Normal UC requirements for admission to an undergraduate course.}$
+Normal UC requirements for admission to an undergraduate course.

 Assumed knowledge

 None.